heymichellemac/heymichellemac-hugo/content/blog/2020/book-how-to-take-smart-notes.md

 2. Make literature notes – from anything you read, watch, or listen to.
 Make notes of thoughts or ideas that resonate with you or sound interesting.
 Keep it concise and use your own words.

-3. Make permanent or “

-   evergreen notes

-   ” – these go into the “slip-box”
+3. Make permanent or evergreen notes; these go into the slip-box.

    - go through the notes from step one and two
    - think about how they relate to what is relevant to your own thoughts or ideas